Boone Pickens Stadium: Other major events

 In April 2025, the four-night “Boys from Oklahoma” event drew more than 200,000 concertgoers to the stadium.
-Performers included Cross Canadian Ragweed, Turnpike Troubadours, Jason Boland and the Stragglers, The Great Divide, and Stoney LaRue.
+Performers included Cross Canadian Ragweed, Turnpike Troubadours, Jason Boland and the Stragglers, The Great Divide, and Stoney LaRue; Stillwater and Oklahoma State are seen as the spiritual home of the "red dirt" country music scene, and all the performers were either Oklahoma natives or got their start playing at venues near the campus.